sanjeevphd/DeMLopment-Example/docs/posts/deMLopment.rst

 I remember feeling overwhelmed by the steps, tools, grunt work, etc.
 My goal is to not overwhelm but to craftfully navigage the terrain that is changing ever so quickly.

-It's easy to see why it can be overwhelming or hard to bind everything together cause of the plethhora of topics/subjects that are being straddle under the umbrella of a ML project or production grade ML.
+It's easy to see why it can be overwhelming or hard to bind everything together cause of the plethhora of topics/subjects that are being straddled under the umbrella of a ML project or production grade ML.

-Software development - programming, testing and debugging Software engineering - project scaffolding, version control, CI/CD, docs, automation Data science - data, viz.
+- Software development - programming, testing and debugging
+- Software engineering - project scaffolding, version control, CI/CD, docs, automation
+- Data science - data, viz.
-ML/DL - frameworks and libraries
+- ML/DL - frameworks and libraries
-Theory - Linear algebra, Statistics, Theory of Random Numbers, Optimization,
+- Theory - Linear algebra, Statistics, Theory of Random Numbers, Optimization,

 This will be a series of posts that are hands-on.